 Although most infections with HPV cause no symptoms, persistent genital HPV infection can cause cervical cancer in women.
 Virtually all cervical cancer cases (99%) are linked to genital infection with HPV and it is the most common viral infection of the reproductive tract.
 HPV can also cause other types of anogenital cancer, head and neck cancers, and genital warts in both men and women.
 HPV infections are transmitted through sexual contact.

-Two HPV vaccines are now being marketed in many countries throughout the world.
+Two HPV vaccines are now being marketed in many countries throughout the world - a bivalent and a quadrivalent vaccine.
 Both vaccines are highly efficacious in preventing infection with virus types 16 and 18, which are together responsible for approximately 70% of cervical cancer cases globally.
-They are also highly efficacious in preventing precancerous cervical lesions caused by these types.
-One vaccine is also highly efficacious in preventing anogenital warts, a common genital disease which is virtually always caused by infection with HPV types 6 and 11.
+The vaccines are also highly efficacious in preventing precancerous cervical lesions caused by these virus types.
+The quadrivalent vaccine is also highly efficacious in preventing anogenital warts, a common genital disease which is virtually always caused by infection with HPV types 6 and 11.
 Data from clinical trials and initial post-marketing surveillance conducted in several continents show both vaccines to be safe.

 WHO position papers

-Human papillomavirus vaccines - English and French (August 2009)
+- Human papillomavirus vaccines - English and French (updated May 2017)

 - Immunization schedules

-- GLOBOCAN 2012 - Cervical Cancer Incidence and Mortality Worldwide in 2012
+- GLOBOCAN 2012 - Cervical Cancer Incidence and Mortality Worldwide

-- WHO prequalified vaccines - Vaccine safety (HPV)
+- WHO prequalified vaccines

 - Guidelines for national regulatory authorities

-Last updated: 10 March 2014.
+Last updated: March 2018